chirpstack/chirpstack-docs/src/guides/device-repository-and-metrics.md

-# TTN device depository and metrics
+# Device depository and metrics

-This guide explains how to import the TTN [lorawan-devices](https://github.com/TheThingsNetwork/lorawan-devices) Device Repository and to how to visualize the decoded data directly within the ChirpStack web-interface.
+This guide explains how to import the [lorawan-devices](https://github.com/TheThingsNetwork/lorawan-devices) Device Repository and to how to visualize the decoded data directly within the ChirpStack web-interface.
 In this guide we will use the [Tektelic Smart Room Sensor](https://tektelic.com/products/sensors/comfort-base-smart-room-sensor/) as an example to visualize the temperature and humidity measurements, but it can